What Your Facebook Posts Say About Your Mental Health

 The seemingly lonely people swore more, and talked more about their relationship problems and their needs and feelings.
 They were more likely to express anxiety or anger, and to refer to drugs and alcohol.
 They complained of difficulty sleeping and often posted at night.
 The non-lonely control group, perhaps fittingly, began a lot more conversations by mentioning another person’s username.
 They also posted more about sports games, teams, and things being “awesome.”

-This study was far from a perfect window into the Twitter users’ souls.
+This study was far from a perfect window into Twitter users’ souls.
 Certainly, people can talk about their needs and feelings without being lonely.
 But natural-language processing is nevertheless making it easier for scientists to understand what different emotions look like online.
 In recent years, researchers have used social-media data to predict which users are depressed and which are especially happy.
 As the tools for analysis become more sophisticated, a wide array of emotions and mental-health conditions can now be predicted using the words that people are already typing into their phones and computers every day.

 Read: Me, myself, and authenticity